Confirmation Bias in Social Networks: Theoretical results

-Based on this example, a first result of interest that stems from Proposition~\ref{prop:singleagent} is that, for any individual with confirmatory tendency, one opinion type is less biased than the other depending on the state $\theta$.
+Based on this example, a first result of interest stemming from Proposition~\ref{prop:singleagent} is that, for any individual with confirmatory tendency, one opinion type is less biased than the other depending on the state $\theta$.
 This is generalized as follows.

 \begin{corollary}[asymmetric bias] For any individual with confirmatory tendency and for any ambiguity level, $y_{r}$ ($y_{l}$) is less biased than $y_{l}$ ($y_{r}$) if $\theta > \frac{1}{2}$ $\left(\theta < \frac{1}{2}\right)$.
 Conversely, both $y_{r}$ and $y_{l}$ are equally biased when $\theta = \frac{1}{2}$. \end{corollary}